SlandShow/Work/README.md

-# django-vue-webpack
+# Work
-A boilerplate of using Django as backend framework, Vue js and webpack as the frontend setup.
+A site using Django as backend framework, Vue js and webpack as the frontend setup.

 ## Installation
 #### Clone the repository